denny713/php-crud/README.md

-# php-crud
+# php-crud-laravel
-CRUD Function Using PHP
+CRUD Function Using PHP In Laravel Framework